 Part I - Representations If the subject report could not be filed without unreasonable effort or expense and the issuer seeks relief pursuant to SRC Rule 17-1, the following should be completed.
-(Check box if appropriate) (a) The reasons described in reasonable detail in Part II of this Form could not be estimated without unreasonable effort or expense. [ ] (b) The subject annual report on SEC Form 17-A, or portion thereof, will be filed on or before the fifteenth calendar day following the prescribed due date; or the subject quarterly report on SEC Form 17-Q, or portion thereof, will be filed on or before the fifth day following the prescribed due date. [ ✓ ] (c) The accountant's statement or other exhibit required by paragraph 3 of SRC Rule 17-1 has been attached if applicable. [ ] Part II - Narrative State below in reasonable detail the reasons why SEC Form 17-A or SEC Form 17-Q, or portion thereof could not be filed within the prescribed period.
+(Check box if appropriate) (a) The reasons described in reasonable detail in Part II of this Form could not be estimated without unreasonable effort or expense. [ ] (b) The subject annual report on SEC Form 17-A, or portion thereof, will be filed on or before the fifteenth calendar day following the prescribed due date; or the subject quarterly report on SEC Form 17-Q, or portion thereof, will be filed on or before the fifth day following the prescribed due date. [ $\checkmark$ ] (c) The accountant's statement or other exhibit required by paragraph 3 of SRC Rule 17-1 has been attached if applicable. [ ] Part II - Narrative State below in reasonable detail the reasons why SEC Form 17-A or SEC Form 17-Q, or portion thereof, could not be filed within the prescribed period.
 (Attach additional sheets if needed.)
-The Company's SEC Form 17-Q for the quarter ending March 31, 2022 could not be completed and filed within the prescribed period.
+The Company's SEC Form 17-Q for the quarter ending June 30, 2022 could not be completed and filed within the prescribed period.
 The Company has yet to complete the review of its financial statements and required notes disclosures.
 The Company undertakes to submit the report within five (5) calendar days after the prescribed deadline to the Securities and Exchange Commission.
-Part III - Other Information (a) Name, address and telephone number, including area code, and position/title of person to contact in regard to this notification Sherwin S. Sampang Treasurer Sun Life Centre 5th Avenue cor Rizal Drive Bonifacio Global City, Taguig City 1634 8555-8888 (b) Have all other periodic reports required under Section 17 of the Code and under Sections 26 and 143 of the Corporation Code of the Philippines during the preceding 12 months, or for such shorter period that the issuer was required to file such report(s), been filed?
+Part III - Other Information (a) Name, address and telephone number, including area code, and position/title of person to contact in regard to this notification Gerald L. Bautista President, Sun Life Asset Management Company, Inc. Sun Life Centre 5th Avenue cor Rizal Drive Bonifacio Global City, Taguig City 1634 8555-8888 (b) Have all other periodic reports required under Section 17 of the Code and under Sections 26 and 141 of the Corporation Code of the Philippines during the preceding 12 months, or for such shorter period that the issuer was required to file such report(s), been filed?
 If the answer is no, identify the report(s).
-Yes [→] No [ ] Reports: (c) Is it anticipated that any significant change in results of operations from the corresponding period for the last fiscal year will be reflected by the earnings statements to be included in the subject report of portion thereof?
-Yes [] No [ - ]
+Yes [ - ] No [ ] Reports: (c) Is it anticipated that any significant change in results of operations from the corresponding period for the last fiscal year will be reflected by the earnings statements to be included in the subject report or portion thereof?
+Yes [ ] No [ • ] If so, attach an explanation of the anticipated change, both narratively and quantitatively, and, if